lkiran5080/Sailor/README.md

 ## How to run?

-The project relies on Docker & Docker Compose!
+:exclamation: The project relies on Docker & Docker Compose!

 ```
 $ docker-compose up -d --scale worker=5